Tiimber/terminal-notification/README.md

 **General**

+- Rainbow colored output
+- Handle empty command lines gracefully
 - Fix so that groups isn't needed in patterns
 - More configuration options, eg. choose which configuration should apply to what command
-- Rainbow colored output
-- Empty command lines
-- Non-existing config file should give errors

 **Mac OS X**